 How can I pay for independent living?

-There are ways to make independent living more affordable with every budget.
-Though most seniors pay for independent living with private funds, the monthly cost of independent living can become much more manageable through senior living financing options like:
+Most seniors pay for independent living with private funds; however, the monthly cost of independent living can become much more manageable through senior living financing options like:

 - A Bridge Loan or Senior Line-of-Credit: These short-term, “interest-only” loans help fund assisted living costs until the necessary money comes in.